MustafaHameed/GUIDE/README_OULAD.md

 3. **Missing Data**: Address dropout patterns and incomplete engagement records
 4. **Label Creation**: Binary pass/fail classification from final results

+### Feature Definitions

+The dataset builder in `src/oulad/build_dataset.py` generates a set of aggregated features for each student-module-presentation combination:

+- **VLE interaction features**
+  - `vle_total_clicks`: total number of clicks across all VLE materials.
+  - `vle_mean_clicks`: average number of clicks per active day.
+  - `vle_max_clicks`: maximum clicks recorded on any single day.
+  - `vle_first4_clicks`: clicks accumulated in the first four weeks.
+  - `vle_last4_clicks`: clicks during the final four weeks of the course.
+  - `vle_cumulative_clicks`: cumulative clicks across the presentation.
+  - `vle_days_active`: number of distinct days with activity.
+- **Assessment features**
+  - `assessment_count`: number of submitted assessments.
+  - `assessment_mean_score`: average score across assessments.
+  - `assessment_last_score`: score on the most recent assessment.
+  - `assessment_ontime_rate`: proportion of assessments submitted on or before their due date.
+- **Existing registration attributes** such as `studied_credits` and `num_of_prev_attempts` are carried over for modeling.

+### Label Creation

+Labels are derived from the `studentRegistration` table:

+- `label_pass` is 1 when the `final_result` is "Pass" and 0 otherwise.
+- `label_fail_or_withdraw` is 1 for students who either "Fail" or "Withdrawn" and 0 for all other outcomes.
+These binary targets enable downstream classification tasks and fairness evaluation.

 ## Fairness Considerations

 OULAD contains sensitive demographic attributes that enable fairness analysis: